fscorrupt/awesome-stars/README.md

 - [windows-admins/ConfigMgr](https://github.com/windows-admins/ConfigMgr) -
 - [jamesstringerparsec/Easy-GPU-PV](https://github.com/jamesstringerparsec/Easy-GPU-PV) - A Project dedicated to making GPU Partitioning on Windows easier!
 - [jenkinsci/docker](https://github.com/jenkinsci/docker) - Docker official jenkins repo

+## PureBasic

+- [tugich/SetupPackagerIntune](https://github.com/tugich/SetupPackagerIntune) - Setup Packager helps you to easily package your software installation for Intune or other device management solutions.
+With just a few clicks you can create a PSADT-capable package from your files and

 ## Python